Leonardo-1107/tempMPM/docs/source/mpm.rst

 The selection of different machine learning methods in ``method.py``.

-- Evaluate each method with steps in low-fidelity Bayesian Optimization, and choose the best one with the best performance.
+- Evaluate each method with steps in low-fidelity Bayesian optimization, and choose the one with the best performance.

 .. code-block:: python